Home » Symptoms » Cat Symptoms A-Z » Running Around

 -

-Aggression: Sudden aggression towards people or other animals can be a sign of stressStress refers to the state of an organism reacting to external stimuli or demands.
+Sudden aggression: Sudden aggression towards humans or other animals can be a sign of stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. or pain.

 -

-Altered bowel or urinary habits: Problems with the litter box can be related to stressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. or health problems.
+Changed litter box habits: Problems with the litter box can be related to stressStress refers to the state of an organism reacting to external stimuli or demands.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. or health issues.

-A visit to the vet is advisable if the running around is accompanied by other worrying symptoms.
-For example, a vet should be consulted for sudden behavioral changes that last for several days.
+A visit to the vet is appropriate if the running around is accompanied by other worrying symptoms.
+For example, if sudden behavioral changes persist for several days, a vet should be consulted.

-If the cat shows signs of pain, such as avoiding touch, or if it suddenly withdraws, it is advisable to seek medical advice.
-Likewise, a veterinarian should be consulted if the cat falls during running around or shows signs of coordination problems.
+If the cat shows signs of pain, such as avoiding touch, or if it suddenly withdraws, it is advisable to seek veterinary advice.
+Likewise, a vet should be consulted if the cat falls while running around or shows signs of coordination problems.

-Another warning sign is the sudden appearance of neurological symptoms such as tremors or convulsions.
-These require urgent veterinary examination.
+Another alarm signal is the sudden appearance of neurological symptoms such as tremors or seizures.
+These urgently require a veterinary examination.

 As a pet owner, it is important to observe and document the cat’s behavior closely.
 Note when the running around occurs, how long it lasts, and what other symptoms are observed.
-This information can help the veterinarian better narrow down the cause of the behavior.
+This information can help the vet narrow down the cause of the behavior.

-If health problems are suspected, you should not waste time and follow the veterinarian’s treatment recommendations.
-This could include administering medication or changing the diet, depending on what is causing the behavior.
+If health problems are suspected, you should not delay and follow the vet’s treatment recommendations.
+This could include administering medication or changing the diet, depending on the cause of the behavior.

-To prevent the occurrence of parasites, regular check-ups and appropriate preventive measures such as flea and worm treatments should be carried out.
+To prevent the occurrence of parasites, regular check-ups and appropriate preventive measures such as flea and deworming treatments should be carried out.

 In any case, it is important to be patient and attentive.
-Changes in your cat’s behavior should never be ignored, as they are often an early indicationIndication refers to a valid reason or rationale for using a specific treatment, medication, or medical procedure.
+Changes in your cat’s behavior should never be ignored, as they are often an initialInitial means beginning or at the start.
+In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process. indicationIndication refers to a valid reason or rationale for using a specific treatment, medication, or medical procedure.
 It is based on the diagnosis and the patient's clinical condition. of underlying problems that need to be addressed.

 Outlook on current research